 Some farm.
 Some show up when you call 911.
 Some do both.
 But no matter who you are in rural life, you play a role in making it safer.
-Rural Firefighters Delivering Agriculture Safety and Health (RF-DASH) is bringing together farmers and emergency responders for a big job: reducing agricultural incidents throughout our rural communities.
-Connecting farmers with their local emergency service teams, RF-DASH is designed to give the community peace of mind by building trust and sharing access to necessary tools and knowledge to reduce injuries and fatalities to those that live and work in agriculture and respond to emergencies throughout our rural communities.
+Rural Firefighters Delivering Agriculture Safety and Health (RF-DASH) is bringing together farmers and emergency responders for Agriculture Safety and Health Center to job: reducing а big throughout our rural incidents communities.
+Connecting farmers with their local emergency service teams, RF -DASH is designed to give the community peace of mind by building trust and sharing access to necessary tools and knowledge to reduce injuries and fatalities to those that live and work in agriculture and respond to emergencies throughout our rural communities.